Testing with Codeception

 To create a test for a certain method, position the caret within the method declaration.
 The chosen method will be automatically selected in the Generate test methods for area of the Create New PHP Test dialog.

 Provide the parameters of the generated test:

-- The name of the test class.
+The name of the test class.
 PhpStorm automatically composes the name from the production class name as <production class>Test.php (for Codeception Unit Test) or <production class>Cest.php (for Codeception Functional Test).
-The test class name is displayed in the Name text box of the Test Class area.
+The test class name is displayed in the Name field of the Test Class area.